How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 After doing your due diligence and signing a contract with the supplier you’re most confident with, it’s time to build the water refilling station.
 Here are the basic steps you need to follow:

 1. Work with the supplier in creating a store layout or floor plan that complies with the company’s standards.
 Someone will be sent to the location to survey the building and create a floor plan based on the findings.
-A standard water refilling station consists of a water purification room, refilling and selling room, container washing and sanitizing room, storage room for the refilled and empty containers, an office, toilet, and a source water storage facility.
+A standard water refilling station consists of a water purification room, a refilling and selling room, a container washing and sanitizing room, a storage room for the refilled and empty containers, an office, a toilet, and a source water storage facility.

 2. Pay the downpayment to the supplier to have your equipment ready.
 Keep the official receipt.

 3. After the layout or floor plan has been approved, the contractor will start building the water refilling station.
-Give or take, it may take a month to finish the construction depending on the size of the water refilling station.
+Give or take, it may take a month to finish the construction, depending on the size of the water refilling station.

 4. While awaiting its completion, you can start securing the needed permits and documents to legalize your business (see next step).

-5. The supplier will oversee the construction to ensure it follows the layout or floor plan down to its minute details like the piping, drainage, and washing area.
+5. The supplier will oversee the construction to ensure it follows the layout or floor plan down to its minute details, like the piping, drainage, and washing area.

 8. Register Your Business and Secure Needed Permits